Niajobot/website/README.md

 # twitch-bot-web-admin
-Web app for the twotch bot
+Web app for the twitch bot

+## Prerequisites
+The project reuires NodeJs and npm/yarn

 ## Project setup
 ```